mautic/developer-documentation-new/docs/design/accordion.rst

 Introduction
 ------------

 The Accordion component allows developers to create collapsible sections within their Mautic templates.
-This component is useful for organizing content into expandable and collapsible panels, enhancing the user experience by making large amounts of content more manageable.
+This Component is useful for organizing content into expandable and collapsible panels, enhancing the user experience by making large amounts of content more manageable.

 Template Structure
 ------------------